-Hawk Ventures owner Seth Collings Hawkins is a Yale University-trained anthropologist, and is currently Affiliate Faculty in the Department of Anthropology at Wake Forest University.
+Hawk Ventures undertakes a number of anthropological initiatives.
+Its owner Seth Hawkins is currently Affiliate Faculty in the Department of Anthropology at Wake Forest University.
+He received his undergraduate anthropology training at Yale University and is currently a graduate student in the dual degree MA-MPH program at The University of North Carolina at Charlotte.
 He is a professional member of the American Anthropological Association and a Fellow of the Society for Applied Anthropology.
-In 2018 he became the first physician ever designated a Master Fellow by the international Adventurers and Explorers Guild.
 His general area of specialization is medical and cultural anthropology, with particular research interests in the anthropology of pain, medical humanities, Middle Eastern cultures, and expeditionary anthropology.
 He also has an avocational interest in Archaeology.

 The Anthropology of Pain

 Hawkins has been developing a model for a unified Anthropology of Pain since 1993, when he submitted an original treatise as a senior thesis for his bachelor’s degree in Anthropology.
 His work in this area is currently under revision and was presented as a combined Department of Anthropology-Department of Emergency Medicine Grand Rounds at Wake Forest University in 2016.
 Publication of the thesis is anticipated in the future.

-Hawkins’ essay Emergency Medicine Narratives: A Systematic Discussion of Definition and Utility, published in Academic Emergency Medicine in 2004, has been described as a landmark study of literary criticism and sociological analysis of emergency medical humanities.
+Hawkins’ essay Emergency Medicine Narratives: A Systematic Discussion of Definition and Utility, published in Academic Emergency Medicine in 2004, has been described as a landmark study in emergency medical humanities.
 Hawkins is a founding member of the Medical Humanities Section of the American College of Emergency Physicians and has published humanities works in multiple emergency medicine journals.
 Medical Humanities serves as a fertile ground to explore the humanistic elements of medical anthropology, in the medical terrain of both familiar and unfamiliar cultures.

 Middle Eastern Cultures